luizfelipedasilva678/restaurant-system/README.md

 a system for a restaurant where the user can create reservations and manage the tables being attended.

+Both Frontend and Backend are using MVP (Model, View, Presenter)

 ## Project structure

 ### /backend